MinhKhangTran/next-mongo-vok-app/README.md

 1. Start a new Next js App using typescript
    - create tsconfig.json
    - add baseUrl and no relative paths
-   - Create a Layout with Navigation to navigate through pages
    - create relevant pages
      - /
      - /create